sonic-net/SONiC/doc/pmon/sonic_thermal_control_test_plan.md

 1. Testbed setup.
 2. Copy invalid_value_policy.json to pmon docker and backup the original one.
-3. Restart pmon service to trigger thermal control daemon reload policy configuration file.
+3. Restart thermal control daemon to reload policy configuration file.
 4. Verify thermal control daemon can be started up.
 Verify error log about loading invalid policy file is output.
-5. Recover the original policy configuration file and restart pmon service
+5. Restore the original policy file.